Aarti Sequeira: Early career

-Two weeks after her graduation from Medill, Aarti started worked as a production assistant for CNN in Chicago. first in Chicago One year later, she transferred to CNN's bureau in New York City, where she worked as a producer and helped cover the September 11 attacks, which occurred while the show she was producing was on the air.
+Two weeks after her graduation from Medill, Aarti started worked as a production assistant for CNN in Chicago.
+One year later, she transferred to CNN's bureau in New York City, where she worked as a producer and helped cover the September 11 attacks, which occurred while the show she was producing was on the air.
 Sequeira produced stories about challenges firefighters faced after the attacks, as well as other topics like economic news.
-She was eventually promoted to segment producer for CNNfn, producing shows for the network and packages for various networks and outlets in the company.
+She was eventually promoted to segment producer for CNN, producing shows for the network and packages for various networks and outlets in the company.

 Sequeira worked for CNN until 2003, and in 2004 moved from New York City to Los Angeles, California, to be near her husband Brendon McNamara, who was pursuing an acting career.
 She freelanced for CNN's Los Angeles bureau and other outlets, as well as other outlets in the city's entertainment industry, but otherwise had trouble finding work, and began to crave a different career path than journalism.
 She called this a difficult realization because "it felt like my very identity had vanished", but that she found some solace in cooking.
 Sequeira began working on the production of Sand and Sorrow, a documentary about the Darfur crisis.
 She began as what she called a "Girl Friday" before becoming promoted to co-producer on the documentary, which was released in 2007 on HBO.
 Sequeira began to develop an interest in cooking during this time, partially inspired by receiving the Joy of Cooking cookbook as a wedding gift, as well as a gift certificate her cousin gave her for a local 12-week cooking program.
 Her husband enrolled her at the New School of Cooking in Culver City.
 She competed in both levels of its professional classes, and interned for chef and restaurateur Suzanne Goin at the West Hollywood restaurant Lucques, but after the experience felt she did not aspire to own or run a restaurant, which made her start to feel "lost" and without purpose.
 Sequeira earned a professional certificate from the school in 2007.